personal growth and travel blog on my canvas homepage banner image

 beans and clear soup.

-The food was South Indian but had traditional Malaysian flavors.
-For me, it was a mix of Indian and local Malaysian food.
+The food was South Indian but had typical Malaysian flavors.
+For me, it was a mix of Indian and Malaysian food.

 Talking about migration, my friend told me India doesn’t feel like home to her now.
-Their parents, who had migrated from India, used to fondly talk of India as home.
+Their parents, who had migrated from India, used to talk of India as home fondly.
 But now the family’s heart is settled in Malaysia.

 To their dismay, the Malaysian government prefers the original Malaysians over the migrants, even if they have been living in Malaysia for generations.
 Order of preference: Muslims, Buddhists, Christians, and Hindus.
 Well-connected Malaysians get better deals than poor ones (of course).